 How Changes to your Board Layout affect the Planned Percent Complete (PPC) Chart

-Calculations in the Planned Percent Complete report are based upon the start and finish lanes chosen in the lane selector and the date range selected.
+Calculations in the Planned Percent Complete report are based upon the lanes chosen in the lane selector and the date range selected.
 By default, finish lanes include the “Connected Cards Done” lane and the “Finished - Ready to Archive” lane on a board.